 So for this project, I went to Dollar Tree and I went to HomeGoods and I shopped the house to try and see what I could find to spend like minimal amount of money.
 And I did this whole project for $19 and I’m just so excited to share with you what I’ve done.

-All right.
 So let’s open up the cabinet.
-OK.
-So I’m just so excited to show you guys.
-OK.
-So the stackable bins all the way in the back.
-So this is the same concept I showed you in my last bathroom video where you just stack containers from the floor all the way up to just use like the otherwise dead space which is up here so you just get things off your horizontal space on to your vertical space.
+I’m just so excited to show you guys.
+So the stackable bins all the way in the backare the same concept I showed you in my last bathroom organizing video where you just stack containers from the floor all the way up to just use like the otherwise dead space which is up here so you just get things off your horizontal space on to your vertical space.

-So I found these stackable containers from Dollar Tree like I couldn’t believe I found them.
+I found these stackable containers from Dollar Tree, and I couldn’t believe I found them.
 I went to Dollar Tree last week and they apparently just came in.
 They’re brand new.
 I bought all of them.
 They come in three different colors, pink, blue, and green and they work great and they’re a dollar.
 So I bought five for this side and five for this side and I just stacked them and I sorted everything by category.

-So inside my last house, I had all of my bulk items, medications, travel products, hair products, all that stuff inside my linen closet.
+So inside my last house, I had all of my bulk items, medications, travel products, hair products, all that stuff inside my organized linen closet.
 But since my linen closet is so small in this house, I had to take everything out of shoe boxes and just figure out a new system.
 So what I did here was put all the bulk items on this side so like extra toothbrushes, toothpaste, wipes, tissues, plugins, tampons, soap.
 Store them by category, put them in stackable bins.
-And then on the other side over here, I put all of the medications sorted by category so like cold relievers, cough drops, first-aid, ointments, and then stomach stuff.
+And then on the other side of the bathroom cabinet, I organized all of the medications by category (cold relievers, cough drops, first-aid, ointments, and then stomach stuff).

-And then in the middle right here, I put all of the medication bottles.
+And then in the middle of the cabinet, I put all of the medication bottles.
 They’re just like bottles and not pills or they’re not creams or whatever.
 And I just found – like this was a Lazy Susan that I wasn’t using in the kitchen so I just grabbed this from my spare organizing section in my house and put that right in the middle.

 And then this jar right here is from IKEA.
-I just reuse this from – like I bought this last year and I just never used it.
-So I reused it for all the cotton balls.
+I just reused it from another project, I bought this last year and I just never used it.
+So I use it to store all of the cotton balls.
 And I think that was like $2 at IKEA.

-All right.
 So something else I want to show you is on the medication side.
-So one of the things that really annoys me is all of the medication boxes like the box that Tylenol comes in and these boxes, so when it’s an actual box, I feel like it’s just like so flimsy.
+So one of the things that really annoys me is all of the medicine boxes like the box that Tylenol comes in.
+When it’s an actual box, I feel like it’s just like so flimsy.
 It doesn’t really stand.
 It doesn’t really stack.
 So what I did here was I flattened the box.
 I taped the sides and then I put all of the medication into a Ziploc bag just like this like what I had in the kitchen, put the cover in the very front and then I did that for all the medications.
 So it just like takes up less space and then I put them inside of one bigger Ziploc bag just like this.

 So when one of us is sick, we just come to the cold reliever’s bag and we grab cold medication.
 And then this just stays nice and compact in one of the stackable containers from the Dollar Store.
 So this was reused.
 It didn’t cost anything.
 Stackable bin costs a dollar.
 So that just goes there.
 So it just goes to show, if you just shop the house, you can find things that aren’t necessarily for organizing products but you can reuse them as organizing products.